njmanton/njmanton.github.io/rules.md

 ### Overthrows

-1. When a ball is overthrown into the foul area, baserunners may advance to the base for which they were ~~aiming~~ heading __**at the time the ball enters foul territory**__.
+1. When a ball is overthrown into the foul area, baserunners may advance to the base for which they were ~~aiming~~ heading ___at the time the ball enters foul territory___.
-~~2.
-If the baserunner was more than halfway towards that base they can elect to attempt the next base (but at the risk of being tagged out)~~
+2.  ~~If the baserunner was more than halfway towards that base they can elect to attempt the next base (but at the risk of being tagged out)~~